varun-go/varun-go.github.io/_projects/neural-network-potential/02-buildingAnANIPotential.md

 That's it!
 In this post, we went through the worfklow for how to train a Behler-Parrinello style NNP for use in MD simulations.
 We used PyTorch and the `torchani` library to build the NNP, using the awesome functionality of making the featurization part of the model using the `torch.nn.Module` class.
 We created an example script for training the model and lastly, we showed how one can use a PyTorch-based NNP in an OpenMM simulation using the `OpenMM-Torch` plugin.

-It should be noted that in practice, the training of the NNP would be done using high-quality data and there would likely be many steps to optimize the architecture of the atomic NNPs and the model hyperparameters of the model.
+It should be noted that in practice, the training of the NNP would be done using high-quality data and there would likely be many steps to optimize both the architecture of the atomic NNPs and the hyperparameters of the model.

 Creating this post was a great learning experience for me since utilizing a pre-trained NNP is different from training a NNP from scratch.
 I hope this post can help others who are interested in using NNPs in their MD simulations.
+If you have any questions or would like to chat about NNPs, feel free to reach out to me!